-Digital & Integration revenue of \$2.0 billion increased 9% year on year due to digital growing in line with SLB's ambition of full-year growth in the high-teens.
+Digital & Integration revenue of \$2.0 billion \$3.1 billion increased 9% 10% year on year due to digital revenue growing in line with SLB's ambition of full-year growth in the high-teens, high teens.

-Digital & Integration pretax operating margin of 29% contracted 298 bps year on year due to the effects of higher APS amortization expense and lower gas prices.
+Digital & Integration pretax operating margin of 29% contracted 29% 31% declined 6% bps year on year primarily due to the effects of higher APS amortization expense and lower gas prices.